Leandro Lopes

 Leandro Lopes Luiz (born January 24, 1984), best known as Leandro Lopes, is a Brazilian pop rock and axé music singer and songwriter.

 He rose to fame after winning the first season of the reality television show Ídolos Brazil.
+He also received the nickname "Pica-Pau" (Woody Woodpecker, 1940s cartoon series) because of his red-dyed hair at one point in his career.

 Biography

 Leandro Lopes was born on January 24, 1984 in Santíssimo neighborhood of Rio de Janeiro, Brazil.
 Adopted at age 15, he played drums in a pop rock band.
 At 16, he segued to a frontman role and joined a pop rock and heavy metal band.
 He then began performing at night, partying with his best friend of 13 years.

 His repertoire includes the musical inspiration from artists such as Zé Ramalho and Bruce Dickinson from Iron Maiden.

 Ídolos Brazil

 Overview

 Lopes auditioned for the first season of Ídolos Brazil on Rio de Janeiro, Rio de Janeiro.